tir38/android-network-monkey/README.md

 networkMonkey.shouldMonkeyWithRequestSuccess();
 ```

 Sometimes OkHttp will throw an exception if there is an error with the network.
-This method will tell Network Monkey to randomly throw a `RuntimeException` during a request/response.
+This method will tell Network Monkey to randomly throw a `IOException` during a request/response.